Mountain flying trip 2020 – 12th to 19th September

 What about refunds?

-If you wish to cancel after that, we may keep your deposit (£100).
+If you wish to cancel after that, you may do so if you have Covid symptoms and no negative test result.
+Otherwise, we may keep your deposit (£100).
 We will try to ensure this is not necessary (eg. by finding someone to replace you).
-In the very unlikely event that the trip becomes unviable for any reason, we will offer to refund everyone.
+In the very unlikely event that the trip becomes unviable for any reason, we will offer to refund everyone in full.